-Yes, we ship to Canada from our Royal Oak, Michigan store on a case-by-case basis.
-Please call us: 248-398-0001.
+Yes, we ship to Canada from our Cottonwood, AZ store on a case-by-case basis.
+Please call us: 1888.761.2626.
 Note that border conditions may dictate how quickly you receive your package.
 Customs fees and duties may apply.

-We do not currently ship internationally.
-We can accept an order placed from outside the United States if it is shipped to someone in the U.S.
+We do not currently ship internationally (Canada being the exception).
+We can accept an order placed from outside the United States if it is shipped to someone in the U.S

 Chocolate is a limited medium when it comes to color.
 Since our chocolate is all natural, we tint it only for large-scale projects.
 Besides dark, milk and white chocolate, we have white chocolate that is naturally flavored with strawberry (pink), and orange (which is very orange).
 From these flavors and colors, we can produce polka dots or a marble pattern (two colors swirled together).
 We’ve also made a shoe in a cow pattern and also a zebra pattern.
 These are custom orders and require a minimum of ten working days.
 Shoes utilizing more than two flavors may be subject to a surcharge.
 Please contact us directly through email@example.com for these custom shoes.